 I love cruises but besides the restaurants, amenities and convenience what I love most about cruises is the ports!
 I love seeing so many places in bite sized chunks so I know where I want and where I don’t want to go back to and satisfy my wanderlust in a really easy way.
 When we were travelling as a couple if the itinerary had somewhere new on it we would quite happily go especially if it was good value but now we have a baby we chose our cruise itinerary more carefully.
 A lot of people question whether there are baby friendly cruises so here are my top tips for picking a baby friendly cruise itinerary: Continue reading Baby Friendly Cruises – How to choose a baby friendly cruise itinerary!

 We are experienced cruisers, mainly as a couple but we took Baby E as soon as she hit Royal Caribbean’s 6 month minimum age limit.
-We have experienced all types of cabins aboard a variety of lines so here are the cabins we suggest are ideal for different types of families and top tips for your stay onboard with a baby.
-Continue reading What is the best cruise cabin for a family?→
+We have experienced all types of cabins aboard a variety of lines so here are what we think are the best cruise cabins for families with our top tips for making the most out of each stateroom.
+Continue reading What is the best cruise cabin for families?

 We at Wandermust family love cruising, everything from convenience of onboard food to simply watching the sea go by.
 But our favourite thing about cruising has to be the ports.
 This list is for all you architecture lovers out there – from all of our adventures by cruise these are what we think are the top five ports for seeing different architecture